brandonmandzik/dtt-app/README.md

 ### RandomEntry

-RandomEntry is the component mapped to the random view which the user can access from the navbar.
+RandomEntry is the component mapped to the **random view** which the user can access from the navbar.
-The component is similar to the EntryDetailed component.
-It just simplified because there is only on entry displayed to the user and there are no relatedEntrys that are displayed here.
-The user has only one button and it's the re-roll button to get a new random entry form the api.
-The entry card displays all information given by the api.
-The component only has one function which is the getRandomEntry() function that fetches a new entry.
+The component is *similar* to the **EntryDetailed** component.
+It just *simplified* because there is only one **entry** displayed to the user and there are no relatedEntries that are displayed here.
+The user has only one **button** and it's the re-roll button to get a new random entry form the API.
+The entry card displays all information given by the API.
+The component only has one function which is the **getRandomEntry()** function that fetches a new entry.

 ````js
 async getRandomEntry() {